IrfanNafiz/ctf-writeups/2022/FlagHunt Bangladesh Finals/Misc/Guessing-Game/README.md

 We have to make a recieve, send also from the port in python.
 And parse the recieved data such that we can use the char and position information and find the string from the txt file.

 Turns out the txt file also has to be sorted in ascending order in order to solve the challenge.
-(There is absolutely no way to know this as per my knowledge.
-This is the sole reason out team wasn't able to solve this in the on-site CTF.)
+(There is absolutely no way to know this as per my knowledge.)

 The solve.py is given.